drkowal/SeBR/README.md

     ## [1] 0.968

-Now the out-of-sample empirical quantile is 0.034 and the 90% prediction interval coverage is 0.968. is better calibrated to $\tau$, while both methods are slightly overconservative in the prediction interval coverage.
-However, produce significantly smaller prediction intervals while maintaining this conservative coverage, and thus provides more powerful and precise inference.
+Now the out-of-sample empirical quantile is 0.034 and the 90% prediction interval coverage is 0.968. `sbqr` is better calibrated to $\tau$, while both methods are slightly overconservative in the prediction interval coverage.
+However, `sbqr` produce significantly smaller prediction intervals while maintaining this conservative coverage, and thus provides more powerful and precise inference.

 **Note:** try this again for other quantiles, such as
 $\tau \in\{0.25, 0.5\}$.
 As $\tau$ approaches 0.5 (i.e., median
 regression), the problem becomes easier and the models are better calibrated.

-# Semiparametric Bayesian Gaussian processes with
+# Semiparametric Bayesian Gaussian processes with `sbgp`

 Consider a challenging scenario with (i) a nonlinear regression function of $x \in \mathbb{R}$ and (ii) Beta marginals, so the support is